 This is the most expensive but the easiest approach for conducting cybercrime.
 Professional cybercriminals are hired to oversee the entire cybercrime campaign.
 The service is particularly well-suited for customers with minimal technical expertise such as government agencies involved in state-sponsored attacks, activists involved in defacing websites and getting their messages across as well as for businesses involved in bringing down their competitors with DDoS attacks.

 Common services utilized include retrieving login credentials and launching DDoS attacks.
 The latter seems sophisticated – as the media tells us – but professional DDoS services are available for as low as $2 per hour and credit card information is available for as low as $15.

 Saving the Sinking Ship

 The McAfee research portrays a grim picture of the cybercrime underground black market.
-Turning the tide against the issue depends on effective global participation of governments and businesses in fighting cybercrime and cracking down criminals responsible for providing hacking services.
+Turning the tide against the issue depends on the effective global participation of governments and businesses in fighting cybercrime and cracking down criminals responsible for providing hacking services.
 Law enforcement agencies will have to attack the Achilles heel of cybercrime underground: drying up the cash flow that funds black-hat hackers.

 The marketplace is growing faster than the rate at which cyber-police are arresting cybercriminals.
 While the cybercrime industry continues to operate globally, business organizations at the end of cyber-attacks can greatly reduce the threats by employing highly-layered security strategies to proactively prevent successful intrusions.
-Deploying sophisticated security solutions, training employees, enforcing aggressive security policies, performing regular assessment of the organization’s security situation and working closely with security experts is necessary for fighting cybercrime and containing this epidemic permanently.
+Deploying sophisticated security solutions, training employees, enforcing aggressive security policies, performing the regular assessment of the organization’s security situation and working closely with security experts is necessary for fighting cybercrime and containing this epidemic permanently.